Neutral monism: Panpsychism

-Panpsychism is a class of theories that believe consciousness is ubiquitous.
+Panpsychism is a class of theories that believe that all physical things are conscious.
 John Searle distinguished it from neutral monism as well as property dualism, which he identified as a form of dualism.
 However, some neutral monist theories are panpsychist and some panpsychist theories are neutral monist.
-However, the two don't always overlap.
+However, the two do not always overlap.
 For instance, Russellian monism is not panpsychism in response to the combination problem.
 Conversely, some versions of property dualism are panpsychist, but not neutral monistic.

 History

 Antecedents

-Baruch Spinoza and David Hume provided accounts of reality that may be interpreted as neutral monism.
+Early examples of neutral monism are found in Indian philosophy.
+Baruch Spinoza and David Hume provided accounts of reality that may also be interpreted as neutral monism.
 Spinoza's metaphysics in Ethics argues for a monistic worldview, as well as a neutral one where body and mind are the same.
-H.H.
-Price argues that Hume's empiricism introduces a "neutral monist theory of sensation" as both "matter and mind are constructed out of sense-data".
+H. H. Price argues that Hume's empiricism introduces a "neutral monist theory of sensation" as both "matter and mind are constructed out of sense-data".

 In the late 19th century, physicist Ernst Mach theorized that physical entities are nothing apart from their perceived mental properties.
 Mach ultimately surmises that "both object and ego are provisional fictions of the same kind".